-Great news passengers who do not identify as male or female, and thus as non-binary or genderqueer!
-Several major US American airlines, including Delta (partner of KLM), JetBlue, United Airlines, Alaska Airlines, and American Airlines, as well as Southwest, offer a gender-neutral choice during the future booking process of an airline ticket.
-In addition to the men and women options, there are said to be two other categories.
-The action was confirmed by the trade association Airlines For America and is scheduled to be a requirement from Juni 1st 2019 on.
+Great news for passengers who do not identify as male or female, and thus as non-binary or genderqueer!
+Several major US-American airlines, including Delta (partner of KLM), JetBlue, United Airlines, Alaska Airlines, and American Airlines, as well as Southwest, are planning to offer a Gender Neutral Booking Option during the future booking process of an airline ticket.
+In addition to the male and female gender options, there are said to be two other categories.
+The action was confirmed by the trade association Airlines For America and is scheduled to be a requirement from June 1st, 2019 on.
 More about the great news here on Couple of Men.

 Future booking options U for undisclosed & X for unspecified

 Currently, it is only possible in five states of the United States of America to have an X entered in the part on the ID which is meant for the information F (female, i.e. for women) or M (male, i.e. for men).
-The current 5 states where this option applies are Oregon, California, Colorado, Arkansas, Minnesota and Washington, D.C.
-Since the data on the plane ticket must match those in the identity card or passport, and also due to the increasing number of people who take advantage of the opportunity not to have to identify as male or female, the above mentioned American Airlines now follow and complement further sex opportunities in their systems.
+The current 5 states where this option applies are Oregon, California, Colorado, Arkansas, Minnesota, and Washington.
+Since the data on the plane ticket must match those in the identity card or passport, and also due to the increasing number of people who take advantage of the opportunity not to have to identify as male or female, the above-mentioned US-American airlines now follow and complement further gender opportunities in their systems.

-The changes become effective by 1st June 2019 but they are not mandatory for the airlines to implement in their systems.
-Thus, it is up to each airline to adapt its own booking systems accordingly.
-Alaska Airlines, American Airlines, JetBlue, Southwest and United Airlines are among members of the Airlines For America association that have opted for the changes.
-Even though Delta Airlines is no longer a member of the A4A, the airline announced it will also adjust its systems.
+The changes become effective by 1st June 2019, but they are not mandatory for the airlines to implement in their systems.
+Thus, it is up to each airline to adapt its booking systems accordingly.
+Alaska Airlines, American Airlines, JetBlue, Southwest, and United Airlines are among members of the Airlines For America association that have opted for the changes.
+Even though Delta Air Lines is no longer a member of the A4A, the airline announced it will also adjust its systems.

 So far, our experience with US Airlines has focused on Delta Airlines, which as a partner airline shares many connections with KLM Royal Dutch Airlines.
 So far, we have been able to report exclusively positive experiences with Delta as well as with KLM.
-The flights are mostly overtime (apart from weather-related delays), the luggage always comes along and the crew has a smile back for every smile.
-Both airlines are part of SkyTeam also including the European airlines Air France, Transavia, Air Europa, Czech Airlines and Alitalia.
+The flights are mostly overtime (apart from weather-related delays), the luggage always comes along, and the crew has a smile back for every smile.
+Both airlines are part of SkyTeam also including European airlines such as Air France, Transavia, Air Europa, Czech Airlines, and Alitalia.
 We welcome the decision of the mentioned US Airlines and hope that this will soon be possible in Europe.